IBM/db2developerextension-about/docs/the-basics/creating-a-database-connection.md

 ##### MacOS

-- **Homebrew**: Homebrew is required for installing dependencies like Colima and Docker CLI.
+- **Homebrew**: Homebrew is required for installing dependencies such as Colima and Docker CLI.
 If Homebrew is not installed on your system, the extension shows a prompt to install it during the Db2 instance setup.
 This opens a terminal window where you can enter your system password and interact as needed.
 The installation script runs automatically.
 Monitor the terminal for any errors.
-After Homebrew is installed, the Db2 installation resumes automatically.
+After Homebrew is installed, the Db2 instance creation resumes automatically.

 - **System resources**: Ensure that your system has a minimum of 4 GB of available RAM and sufficient disk space for the Db2 container.